Hexalen Side Effects

 Generic Name: altretamine

-Note: This page contains information about the side effects of altretamine.
-Some of the dosage forms included on this document may not apply to the brand name Hexalen.
+Note: This document contains side effect information about altretamine.
+Some of the dosage forms listed on this page may not apply to the brand name Hexalen.

 For the Consumer

 Along with its needed effects, altretamine (the active ingredient contained in Hexalen) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer, such as leukemia.
 Discuss these possible effects with your doctor.